 Doesn’t someone always need to use the restroom when you’re on a car trip?
 No matter how many times you ask them if they have to go before you leave?

 It turned out to be a good thing our kids have small bladders.
 We discovered there was a trail at the park that leads to Tioga Creek and a smaller waterfall.

-Canyon Falls Trail and the Sturgeon River Gorge
+Canyon Falls Trail and the gorge

 We left Tioga Creek and drove a few more miles to the roadside park that sits at the trailhead to Canyon Falls.
 There are bathrooms there also, along with a trail map and a few picnic tables.
 It was a Saturday afternoon with nice weather, and the parking lot was almost full.
 We probably came across 50 other folks on our hike, which is a crowd by U.P. standards.
 We even met a couple who live just a few miles up the road from us here at home.